 Dr. Patrick Carmichael

-Patrick has particular interests in the role of digital technologies in education systems.
-As Head of Evaluation at the University of Cambridge’s Centre for Applied Research in Educational Technologies, and then as Professor of Educational Research at Liverpool John Moores University, he directed a number of projects that explored the potential of semantic web technologies to enhance teaching, learning and research.
-More recently, he was Professor of Education and Director of Research Development at the University of Bedfordshire.
+Patrick is Managing Director of Camtree.
+His work prior to joining Camtree has been concerned with the intersections between teacher learning and information systems, and he has directed a number of major projects that explored the potential of digital technologies to enhance teaching, learning and research.
+Prior to joining Camtree, he was Professor of Education and Director of Research Development at the University of Bedfordshire.

 Dr. Alison Twiner